enriconicoletti/tr-test/README.md

 Refresh multiple times the page at http://localhost:8080 in order to generate some apache access.log event.

 In Kibana UI click on _"Discover"_ menu and then set automatic refresh of the UI 5 seconds for convenience.
-You should be able to see a chart with the count of access+error events coming from the web container
+You should be able to see a chart with the count of access+error events coming from the web container.

 ## Step 4: Elastic indexes cleanup

 To cleanup old indexes I use a Jenkins job that starts around midnight and makes CURL call to elastic search API to delete the old indexes.
-Setting up the image is straightforward
+Setting up the image is straightforward.

-- I used `jenkins/jenkins:latest` image as base to create a custom Dockerfile.
+- At first I used the `jenkins/jenkins:latest` image.
 The issue here is that jenkins starts with no user and with a setup wizard.
-Our goal is to have an preconfigured instance with some plugins and a job.
+Our goal instead is to have an preconfigured instance with some plugins and a job.
-At first I planned to run jenkins, set it up manually from the UI and the copy the /var/jenkins_home folder which contains all configuration.
-This would have worked but the folder was quite big (~100MB) also for a basic installation with few plugins, so I decided to go for a cleaner alternative.
+At first I planned to run jenkins, set it up manually from the UI and then copy the /var/jenkins_home folder which contains all configuration (and plugins).
+This would have worked, but the folder was quite big (~100MB) also for a basic installation with few plugins, so I decided to go for a cleaner alternative.

-- I found an different image that I used as a base to develop my own Dockerfile (https://github.com/foxylion/docker-jenkins).
+- I found a different image that I used as a base to develop my own Dockerfile (https://github.com/foxylion/docker-jenkins).
 This provided useful hints on how to set a default user and how to configure jenkins to skip the setup wizard.
 I copy pasted pieces of it to create my docker image based on the `jenkins/jenkins` one.

 - After starting the container I configured (through the Jenkins UI) a new job that runs at "@midnight" and runs some shell commands, reported here: